 If a child has mild cerebral palsy, they likely have less severe brain damage.

 If your child has cerebral palsy and is high-functioning, they may demonstrate:

 Generally, the more severe an individual’s cerebral palsy is, the more areas of the body will be affected.

 Mild CP is associated with less severe brain damage, so individuals will usually not have motor impairments throughout their entire bodies.

-While children with mild CP will be able to move affected areas, their muscles will have high tone due to involuntary contractions.
-Because muscles cannot relax, movements can appear stiff.
+While children with mild CP can generally move affected areas, their affected muscles will likely have high tone due to involuntary contractions.
+Because these muscles cannot fully relax, movements can appear stiff.

 Over-Dependence on Unaffected Areas

 Children with mild cerebral palsy may learn to become over-dependent on non-affected limbs to compensate for their motor impairments.

 While it’s typical to have a dominant side, children must practice using both sides of their body at the same time to develop bilateral coordination skills and to ensure that their affected body parts don’t become more severely impaired.
 Although using their affected body parts will likely require extra effort initially, it should get easier over time.